Monte Paschi raises 4.99 billion euros in rights issue

 "It's a positive result for the bank and the government," Chief Executive Fabrizio Viola said in the statement.

-The Tuscan bank was bailed out by the Italian state after being hit hard by the euro zone debt crisis and by a scandal over loss-making derivative trades, and had to request 4.1 billion euros in state aid last year.
+The Tuscan bank was bailed out by the Italian state after being hit by hit hard by the euro zone debt crisis and by a scandal over loss-making derivative trades and had to request 4.1 billion euros in state aid last year.

 It said it would use proceeds from the capital increase to pay back around 3.5 billion euros of state aid, including interests and share premium.